 As an accredited test laboratory we carry out crash tests in accordance with standards.
 These include:

-- Safety barrier tests (e.g. concrete and steel) in accordance with EN 1317 and MASH
+- Impact testing of safety barriers (e.g. concrete and steel) in accordance with EN 1317, DIN CEN/TS 16786 and MASH

-- Examination of supporting structures in road traffic (e.g. road traffic signs, light poles, traffic light systems, speed measuring devices) in accordance with EN 12767
+- Impact testing of support structures for road equipment (e.g. road traffic signs, light poles, traffic light systems, speed measuring devices) in accordance with EN 12767